 - chemotherapy drugs, such as cyclophosphamide

 - antibiotics, such as nitrofurantoin and sulfasalazine

-About 10 to 15 percent of people with IPF have another family member with pulmonary fibrosis, reports the Pulmonary Fibrosis Foundation.
+According to the Pulmonary Fibrosis Foundation, about 10 to 15 percent of people with IPF have another family member with pulmonary fibrosis.
 In these cases, it’s known as familial pulmonary fibrosis or familial interstitial pneumonia.
-Researchers have linked some genes to the condition, but more research about what role genetics plays is necessary.
+Researchers have linked some genes to the condition, and research about what role genetics plays is ongoing.

 You’re more likely to be diagnosed with pulmonary fibrosis if you: